-We have granted the underwriters an option to buy up to 1,800,000 additional shares of our common stock.
+We have granted the underwriters an option to buy up to 1,650,000 additional shares of our common stock.
 The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, made in connection with this offering.
-UBS Securities LLC and Wachovia Capital Markets, LLC have 30 days from the date of this prospectus supplement to exercise this option on behalf of the other underwriters.
-If UBS Securities LLC and Wachovia Capital Markets, LLC exercise this option, each underwriter will purchase additional shares approximately in proportion to the amounts specified in the table on page S-34.
+The representative, on behalf of the underwriters, has 30 days from the date of this prospectus supplement to exercise this option.
+If the underwriters exercise the option, they will each purchase additional shares approximately in proportion to the amounts specified in the table above.